-However, the four-week statutory limit for making a reference closed yesterday, and an agreement is yet to be struck, so the Law Officers have made references to the Supreme Court in relation to both Bills, as a protective step in the public interest towards upholding legal certainty.
+However, the four-week statutory limit for making a reference closed yesterday, and an agreement has yet to be struck, so the Law Officers have made references to the Supreme Court in relation to both Bills, as a protective step in the public interest towards upholding legal certainty.
 This is therefore now a matter for the Supreme Court to determine.
 However, I remain hopeful that the ongoing negotiations with the devolved Administrations will result in an agreement.
 It is clear that that would be the best outcome for all involved.
 Should an acceptable agreement be reached and should the Scottish and Welsh continuity Bills consequently not take effect, the UK Government would seek to withdraw the references.

 I thank the Attorney General for his answer.
 These combined challenges are unprecedented in the 20-year history of devolution.
 Indeed, it is the first time that the UK Government have challenged legislation passed by the Scottish Parliament.

 The Scottish Parliament’s Bill was passed by an overwhelming majority of 95 votes to 32.
-Only the Tories and one Lib Dem did not support the Bill.
+Only the Tories and one Liberal Democrat did not support the Bill.
 The rest of the Parliament—the Scottish National party, the Labour party, the Greens and the rest of the Lib Dems—supported the Bill.
 Scottish Ministers are satisfied that the Bill is within the legislative competence of the Scottish Parliament.
 In that view, they have the support of Scotland’s most senior Law Officer, the Lord Advocate.

 The purpose of the Bill passed by the Scottish Parliament is to prepare for the consequences for devolved powers of UK withdrawal, and it is designed to work with the Westminster EU (Withdrawal) Bill.
-Can the Attorney General tell the House why this Tory Government are seeking to defeat a Bill in the courts which they could not defeat by democratic means in the Scottish Parliament?
+Can the Attorney General tell the House why this Tory Government are seeking to defeat a Bill in the courts that they could not defeat by democratic means in the Scottish Parliament?
 Does he agree that working with the Scottish Government and Parliament to resolve those political differences is preferable to resorting to law?
 Does he appreciate that this will widely be seen as an attack on the Scottish Parliament and the democratic legitimacy of the devolved settlement?
 Finally, how much will this cost and who will meet the legal costs?